Ikomia-dev/IkomiaApi/README.md

 ## **📜 License**

 We believe in open-source.
-IkomiaApi is licensed under the Apache-2.0 License, promoting collaboration with transparency.
+Ikomia is licensed under the Apache-2.0 License, promoting collaboration with transparency.

 ## **💖 Support & Feedback**